 Moderate and more severe scars benefit most from combining scar revision techniques with resurfacing.
 Similarly, very lax skin – even with the tightening achievable with resurfacing – may benefit from combining a facelift with the procedure.
 Your surgeon or his highly trained consultant will discuss this further if it applies to you.

 Most importantly, do you have realistic expectations?
 By discussing achievable goals with their cosmetic surgeon, most people develop realistic expectations about their final result, when they can return to work and social activities, etc.

-During your consultation, you and your surgeon or his personally and thoroughly trained Surgery Consultant will discuss your desired areas of improvement.
+During your consultation, you and your surgeon or his personal and thoroughly trained Surgery Consultant will discuss your desired areas of improvement.
 A thorough examination and a review of your medical and health history may be conducted.
 Also possible is a discussion of what other procedures may need to be performed to achieve your desired result, such as a chemical peel or facelift.

 Your physician will discuss your commitment to skin care.
 They may pre-treat the skin or change your skin care regimen.
 They will discuss medications to avoid and may ask you to stop smoking one to two weeks before and after surgery.
 Most procedures are performed in an out-patient setting, unless you’re having other procedures done at the same time.